na-na-hi/renget/archive/d6rdp.md

 Suisei’s lands are mainly taiga, and have a cooler than average temperature with highs of low 80’s and lows of 20’s in the Fahrenheit scale.
 Much of the old growth has been chopped down through the decades of urban expansion, though some patches still remain to give the country a natural feel.
 It is bordered by Roboco in the north, Ayame in the northwest, Choco in the west, Mel in the southwest, Miko in the southeast and east, Yagoo’s Tower in the east, and Sora in the northwest.
 Most of the cities are heavily developed and linked via a well-maintained system of highways and roads.
 Poverty and unemployment has been dropping rapidly for the past several decades as well.

+###Flag
-Flag: A white field with two obtuse triangles of ultramarine in the top and bottom respectively, giving the white field the appearance of being diagonal, facing right.
+A white field with two obtuse triangles of ultramarine in the top and bottom respectively, giving the white field the appearance of being diagonal, facing right.
 A stylized shooting star is in the middle of the flag, facing towards the left.
 The star itself is a golden five-pointed star overlapping a bronze five-pointed star except for the tips of the bronze star, which jut out from the non-pointed angles of the golden star, giving it the appearance of a ten-pointed star.
 The overall tail of the comet is composed of three colors and five tails.
 The first color is a lighter blue with one tail, which overlaps a darker blue with two tails, which overlaps an even dark blue also with two tails, for a total of five tails.

+###General Overview
-General Overview: The Stellar Republic is the unlikely story of a nation with all odds stacked against it that, like their leader, arose like a rising star to become a regional superpower.
+The Stellar Republic is the unlikely story of a nation with all odds stacked against it that, like their leader, arose like a rising star to become a regional superpower.
 In the beginning, however, the nation was a hard and difficult land to live in.
 At the time of its creation, much of it was bordered by fog.
 Although not unusual in those early days, what was unusual was the harsher climate and volume of attacks.

 Because of this, the struggle to survive was much more severe than in other lands of the time.
 Colder climates made it more difficult to grow food as well.
 Not only this, but constant disruption due to monster attacks often threatened the viability of crops.